Manage Execution Environments in Oracle Linux Automation Manager Private Automation Hub

 3. Click the detail page link in the pop-up dialog to see the status of this task.

-4. The task shows Completed.
+4. The task shows a Completed icon.

 5. Click Execution Environments under Execution Environments in the navigation menu.